GarryLeo0911/autoslam/README.md

 ### Prerequisites

-- ROS2 Humble or later
+- ROS2 Jazzy or later
-- Ubuntu 22.04 or compatible
+- Ubuntu 24.04 or compatible
 - OAK-D camera
 - Robot with motor control hardware